CptConstantine/RoleByPost/README.md

 - `/setup defaultskillsfile [.txt file]` or `/setup defaultskills [skill1:0, skill2:0, skill3:1, etc.]`
   (GM only) Set default skills via command or file upload.
 Skills are validated per system (if the system has skills).

+- `/setup openai set_api_key [api_key]`
+  (GM only) Set the OpenAI API key used for generating recaps and answering rules questions.
+Required for all AI functionality.

+- `/setup openai status`
+  Check if an OpenAI API key is configured for this server and see available AI features.

+- `/setup status`
+  (GM only) View comprehensive server bot configuration and statistics including roles, active scenes, character counts, feature settings, and more.

 ### Characters

 - `/character create pc [name]`